Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Introduction

-The assumption of \emph{geometric irredundancy} ensures that no two elements share a common power, though the converse is not generally true.
-Concretely, an axial element fully supported on an unbounded domain corresponds to: \begin{enumerate} \item In a mapping class group: a partial pseudo-Anosov mapping class fully supported on a connected essential non-annular subsurface, or a Dehn twist about an essential simple closed curve (see Section~\ref{Subsec:MappingClassGroupCase}). \item In a RAAG: an element whose cyclically reduced part has indecomposable support, with the domain corresponding to the parallelism class of a standard subcomplex whose defining graph is the support (see Section~\ref{Subsec:RAAG case}). \end{enumerate}

-The supporting domains of the $f_i$ naturally define a graph, the \emph{orthogonality graph}, which encodes their orthogonality relations.
-This graph serves as a convenient tool for interpreting Theorem~\ref{Thm:MainEmbeddingThm}.
+This paper develops a hierarchically hyperbolic framework for constructing RAAG subgroups in HHGs.
+In an HHG, orthogonality of domains provides a natural geometric analogue of commutation.
+In general, however, this geometric relation need not translate directly into algebraic commutation in the group.
+We identify hypotheses under which axial elements with localized hierarchical dynamics generate, after passing to sufficiently large powers, a RAAG whose defining graph is determined by the orthogonality relations among their supporting domains.

+Let $(G,\mathfrak{S})$ be an HHG.
+We consider axial elements \(f_1,\dots,f_m\in G\) such that, for each \(i\), the element \(f_i\) is \emph{fully supported} on an unbounded domain \(U_i\in\mathfrak{S}\), in the sense of Definition~\ref{Def:FullySupportedElement}.
+Suppose moreover that \(\{f_1,\dots,f_m\}\) is \emph{geometrically irredundant}, in the sense of Definition~\ref{Def:irredundant}.
+The notion of being fully supported is modeled on pure mapping classes with connected support, including Dehn twists about essential curves.
+Geometric irredundancy is a hierarchical analogue of the usual irredundancy condition: it prevents two distinct generators from having the same large-scale dynamics.
+In the mapping class group case, for pure mapping classes with connected support, it agrees with the condition that no two distinct elements share a common power.

-\begin{definition}[Orthogonality graph] Let $(G,\mathfrak{S})$ be an HHG, and let $\Sigma$ be a collection of domains in $\mathfrak{S}$ (allowing multiple distinct copies of the same domain).
-The \emph{orthogonality graph} $\mathcal{O}^{\Sigma}$ of $\Sigma$ (with respect to $\mathfrak{S}$) is defined as follows: \begin{itemize} \item The vertex set consists of unbounded domains in $\Sigma$. \item Two vertices are joined by an edge if and only if the corresponding domains are orthogonal in $\mathfrak{S}$. \end{itemize} \end{definition}
+\begin{definition}[Orthogonality graph] Let $(G,\mathfrak{S})$ be an HHG, and let $\Sigma$ be a collection of domains in $\mathfrak{S}$, allowing multiple distinct copies of the same domain.
+The \emph{orthogonality graph} $\mathcal{O}^{\Sigma}$ of $\Sigma$ (with respect to $\mathfrak{S}$) is the graph whose vertex set is $\Sigma$, with two distinct vertices joined by an edge if and only if they are orthogonal in $\mathfrak{S}$. \end{definition}

-Let $\Sigma=\{U_i\mid i=1,\dots,m\}$ be the collection of the supporting domains of the $f_i$ (possibly with repetitions). \hyperlink{AdditionalSetting1}{Additional setting 1} guarantees the existence of a homomorphism $\phi:A(\mathcal{O}^{\Sigma})\to G$ sending each vertex generator to a sufficiently large power of the corresponding $f_i$.
-With geometric irredundancy and fully supportedness, $\phi$ becomes injective after possibly increasing these powers.
-Then \hyperlink{AdditionalSetting2}{Additional setting 2} ensures that, after further increasing the powers if necessary, $\phi$ is not only \textbf{injective} but also a \textbf{quasi-isometric embedding}.